python/cpython/Doc/library/ctypes.rst

 ..
 XXX list other conversions...

 Sometimes you have instances of incompatible types.
-In C, you can cast one type into another type.  ``ctypes`` provides a ``cast`` function which can be used in the same way.
+In C, you can cast one type into another type.  :mod:`ctypes` provides a :func:`cast` function which can be used in the same way.
 The ``Bar`` structure defined above accepts ``POINTER(c_int)`` pointers or :class:`c_int` arrays for its ``values`` field, but not instances of other types::